star

 key (str)

 An optional string to use as the unique key for this widget.
 If this is omitted, a key will be generated for the widget based on its content.
-Multiple widgets of the same type may not share the same key.
+No two widgets may have the same key.

 on_change (callable)